OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Challenges we may have to be aware of include the following:

-- Knowing how to identify open source components when they are not visible to the naked eye.
+- Knowing how to identify open source components when they are not obviously visible.
 For example, when open source license components are not listed on the package except for copyrights, author name(s) and/or inheritance notices.
-- Understanding how to accommodate and identify the roles and responsibilities of open source review teams, and how such teams work in small-scale companies as opposed to midsize and large-scale Organizations.
+- Understanding how to accommodate and identify the roles and responsibilities of open source review teams, and how such teams work in small-scale companies as opposed to mid-size and large-scale Organizations.
 - Understanding that there is no universally applicable set of guidelines available for identifying and addressing compliance pitfalls.
 This is because various regional and Organization legal interpretations for compliance and risks exist that need to be taken into consideration.
 - How to operate a security assurance program with respect to the use of open source software.